InseeFr/Pogues/doc/react-redux/dispatch-actions.md

 //simplest version, it is an object where each key represents an action
 //creator (ie a function which returns an action) const mapDispatchToProps = {
-  editCode: editCode //we could use ES2015 shorthand notation }
+  editCodeLabel: editCodeLabel //we could use ES2015 shorthand notation }

 export default